giorgio-bendoni/giorgio-bendoni.github.io/aboutme.md

 ## Research Interests
-My interests span over four different streams, around the economics of:
+My interests span over four different streams:
 1. productivity and economic growth;
 2. war, defence and security, and their understanding through the use of economic models and theories;
 3. charitable organisations;